-Access, parking and servicing
+Access and servicing

-- 3.10 An over intensification of the existing residential use through an extension or alteration, may result in an unacceptable deficit in the servicing requirements for the property contrary to Local Plan First Review 1995-2011 policy DG1.
+- 3.11 An over intensification of the existing residential use through an extension or alteration, may result in an unacceptable deficit in the servicing requirements for the property contrary to Local Plan First Review 1995-2011 policy DG1.
 This may be in terms of car parking, storage space for cycles, refuse and recycling or even useable external space.
-This can also impinge on the overall function of the area, affect highway safety and diminish the attractiveness of the neighbourhood. - 3.11 Garage conversions to habitable accommodation can require planning permission, please check the Planning Portal or discuss with the City Development Team if you are unsure whether your proposal needs permission.
-This type of development can result in the loss of a potential on-plot parking space, if this is the case and planning permission is required, Devon County Council as the local Highway Authority, would need to be consulted as part of the planning process to assess any resulting impact upon the surrounding roads.
+This can also impinge on the overall function of the area, affect highway safety and diminish the attractiveness of the neighbourhood. - 3.12 Converting garages to habitable accommodation can require planning permission, please check the Planning Portal or discuss with the City Development team if you are unsure whether your proposal needs permission.
+If the garage is within a flood zone this can be a constraint to conversion to habitable accommodation.
+This type of development can also result in the loss of a potential on-plot parking space, if this is the case and planning permission is required, Devon County Council as the local Highway Authority, would need to be consulted as part of the planning process to assess any resulting impact upon the surrounding roads.